kenil-gopani/Task/README.md

-Certainly!
-Here's a professional and informative `README.md` file tailored for your GitHub repository [kenil-gopani/Task](https://github.com/kenil-gopani/Task).
-This template provides a clear overview of your project, its purpose, and how others can engage with it.

----

 # Task

-Welcome to the **Task** project!
+Welcome to the **Task-Maker** project!
 This repository is a demonstration of a simple web page, showcasing foundational web development skills using HTML.
 It's designed as a starting point for beginners and a refresher for seasoned developers.

 ## 🌐 Live Demo